oleksandrgalamutko/mastersvp-privacy/index.md

 5. In-App Purchases

-The App offers optional in-app purchases to unlock additional features such as calendar export, ETA notifications, and PDF export.
+The App does not offer optional in-app purchases to unlock additional features.

-All payments are processed securely by Apple through the App Store.
-The App does not process or store payment information.

 6. Third-Party Services